spipm/Depix/README.md

 For most pixelized images Depix manages to find single-match results.
 It assumes these are correct.
 The matches of surrounding multi-match blocks are then compared to be geometrically at the same distance as in the pixelized image.
 Matches are also treated as correct.
 This process is repeated a couple of times.

 After correct blocks have no more geometrical matches, it will output all correct blocks directly.
-For multi-match blocks, it outputs the average of all matches. gorithm uses the fact that the linear box filter processes every block separately.
+For multi-match blocks, it outputs the average of all matches.
+The algorithm uses the fact that the linear box filter processes every block separately.
 For every block it pixelizes all blocks in the search image to check for direct matches.